 Thieves have turned old tricks into new online scams.
 Criminals continue to target unsuspecting people with fake offers and get rich quick schemes both offline and online.
-The Federal Trade Commission says more than 25 million people have sent money or turned over personal account details to strangers.
+The Federal Trade Commission says millions of people have sent money or turned over personal account details to strangers.
 Use these tips to help you spot common scams and protect yourself from identity theft.

 Tech support scams

 Pay now for a promise later.
 One day your phone rings.
 The caller gives you a warning your computer needs an immediate software patch.
 Without it, they say, your machine is at risk of failing.
 The caller promises later reimbursement from the original software manufacturer, if you pay them today to fix the problem.

 To lure you in, the caller may use convincing technology terms.
 They may also create a sense of urgency or an environment of fear.
 The tactics are used to obtain remote access to your system.
 You could be paying them to add malware to corrupt your system or access your accounts.
 Even worse, the original manufacturer will not return your money.

 Protect your accounts and your computer by only allowing remote access from the following sources:

 - The original company where the device was purchased.

 - A retail tech support company.

 Make sure you initiate the remote session with the company you choose.

 If it’s free, it’s for me.
 An online ad pops up telling you to install and update security software on your computer.
 The “free security scan” claims to find problems.
 Then you’re prompted to buy the software to fix your system.